 At an imaging center in Utah, a female patient undergoing a standard imaging procedure with contrast started to have difficulty breathing after injection of the contrast agent.

-The doctor and support staff promptly retrieved diphenhydramine for injection from their Banyan emergency medical kit.
+The doctor and support staff promptly retrieved diphenhydramine for injection from their HealthFirst emergency medical kit.
 This was administered to the patient and the breathing difficulty was alleviated.

 Although the procedure was ultimately postponed, the patient recovered without the need to call emergency services.